HNO333333/notes/content/CourseNotes/IS notes.md

 	- overhead to hide relatively few bit of information (capacity is low)
 	- once system is discovered, it will become worthless
 - advantage
-	-
+	- can be used to secretly send messages without the transmission being detected. (encryption will flag traffic as secret/important, steganography will not draw attention)

 ## Lecture 6 Block Cipher

 ### Stream Cipher
 - encrypts a digital data one bit or one byte at a time
 - example: Vigenere cipher, Vernam cipher
-- limitation: keystream must be provided to both users in advance via some independent and secure channel
+- limitation: (distribution) keystream must be provided to both users in advance via some independent and secure channel
 - introduce insurmountable logistical problems
 - ![[IS notes-20231212-10.png]]